gianordoli/autocomplete_archive/_papers/documentation/README.md

 * results doesn't seem to change that often in web and images as in youtube.
 * queries in international languages doesn't seem to be working for *news, books, products,* and *recipes*.
 I compared the results in my database to the ones I get while typing.
 It seems that the request is in English.
 There might be a different way to specify the hl parameter that I don't know about.
 So I might not use these services in the final project.

+#### March 25th

+Double-checked all countries and found out that the calls are actually getting results for *language*, not country.
+So the hl parameter works, but the domain — google.dz, google.fr — doesn't matter.
+Also, the list of languages that work depend on the service (images, youtube, etc).
+Since I don't have time to fix the whole data, I'll use some countries as aliases for languages.

+#### March 26th

+Spent some time trying to scrape Google Trends.
+More specifically, I was trying to get pages like this: [Web Search results for France, from Jan to Feb 2004](http://www.google.com/trends/explore#geo=FR&date=1%2F2004%202m&cmpt=q&tz=).
+The page is generated dinamically, so a simple request doesn't work.
+I tried phantomJS as well, but no success.

+Google gives you the data in a pretty decent format if you choose "Download as CSV" at the top-right corner.
+The link is making [this call](http://www.google.com/trends/trendsReport?hl=en-US&geo=FR&date=1%2F2004%202m&cmpt=q&tz&tz&content=1&export=1).
+But trying to make the call from a server — either with request or phantom, doesn't work.

+So, no luck with this.
+Back to the Autocomplete data.